Written informed consent obtained before any assessment

 Patients with an active chronic disease (or stable but treated with immune therapy) of the immune system other than MS (e.g. rheumatoid arthritis, scleroderma, Sjögren's syndrome, Crohn's disease, ulcerative colitis, etc.) or with immunodeficiency syndrome (hereditary immune deficiency, drug-induced immune deficiency)

-Patients with a chronic active infection (bacterial, fungal, or viral like hepatitis, HIV or COVID), until the infection is resolved.
+Patients with an active infection (bacterial, fungal, or viral like hepatitis, HIV or COVID), until the infection is resolved.
 Where local regulation requires it, Sars-Cov-19 must be ruled out by the PCR test.

 Patients with neurological findings consistent with Progressive Multifocal Leukoencephalopathy (PML), or confirmed PML

-Patients at risk of developing or having reactivation of hepatitis.
-Positive results at Screening for serological markers for hepatitis (H) A, B, C, and E indicating acute or chronic infection: - Hepatitis B virus (HBV) screening should be performed before initiation of treatment.
+Positive results at Screening for serological markers for hepatitis (H) B and C indicating acute or chronic infection: - Hepatitis B virus (HBV) screening should be performed before initiation of treatment.

-- Hepatitis C risk must be ruled out via anti-HC IgG (if positive IgG and/or IgM, perform HE-RNA PCR and if negative, patient can be enrolled) NOTE: If the Investigator suspects false positive hepatitis serology results such as an antibody pattern indicating acute hepatitis infection but no corresponding elevated liver enzymes and no signs or symptoms of liver disease, an infectious disease expert may be consulted.
-In the case the patient has a record of vaccination including HB, and there is no evidence of acute or chronic hepatitis infection (confirmed by an infectious disease expert), the Investigator must document (in source data and as a comment in the electronic Case Report Form (eCRF)) that the serology results are considered false positive and may then enroll the patient.
+- Hepatitis C risk must be ruled out via anti-HC IgG (if positive IgG, HCV-RNA PCR will be performed and if negative, patient can be enrolled) NOTE: If the Investigator suspects false positive hepatitis serology results such as an antibody pattern indicating acute hepatitis infection but no corresponding elevated liver enzymes and no signs or symptoms of liver disease, an infectious disease expert may be consulted.
+In the case the patient has a record of vaccination including HB, and there is no evidence of acute or chronic hepatitis infection (confirmed by an infectious disease expert), the Investigator must document (in source data and as a comment in the electronic Case Report Form (eCRF) that the serology results are considered false positive and may then enroll the subject.

 Have received any live or live-attenuated vaccines within 4 weeks prior to first study drug administration